Chart Color Schemes

 The latest Census data sees Avoca placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

 Avoca's cultural diversity was found to be below average, with 87.3% of its population being Australian citizens and 89.4% born in Australia.
-The majority of residents, 97.6%, spoke English only at home.
+The majority, 97.6%, spoke English only at home.
 Christianity was the predominant religion, comprising 48.5% of Avoca's population.

-Notably, Judaism was overrepresented in Avoca at 0.3%, compared to 0.1% across the rest of Victoria.
-In terms of ancestry, the top three groups were English (34.5%), Australian (31.8%), and Scottish (10.2%).
-Some ethnic groups showed notable divergences: Hungarian was overrepresented at 0.4% in Avoca compared to 0.3% regionally, Irish was almost equally represented at 9.6% versus 9.2%, and Maltese remained steady at 0.6%.
+Notably, Judaism was overrepresented at 0.3%, compared to 0.1% across the rest of Victoria.
+Regarding ancestry, the top three groups were English (34.5%), Australian (31.8%), and Scottish (10.2%).
+Some ethnic groups showed notable differences: Hungarian was slightly overrepresented at 0.4%, Irish was marginally higher at 9.6% compared to 9.2% regionally, and Maltese remained steady at 0.6%.

 Frequently Asked Questions - Diversity